August 4

 St. John Vianney

-Jean Baptiste Marie Vianney (known as John Vianney in English) was born on May 8, 1786 in Dardilly, near Lyon in France and was baptized the same day.
+Jean Baptiste Marie Vianney (known as John Vianney in English) was born on May 8, 1786, in Dardilly, near Lyon, France, and was baptized the same day.
 He was the fourth of six children born to a family of farmers, Matthieu and Marie Vianney.
-He was raised in the Catholic faith and and his humble family often helped the poor.
+He was raised in the Catholic faith, and his humble family often helped the poor.
 Young Vianney lived as a poor farm boy and shepherd.

-When the anti-clerical French Revolution broke out in 1790, priests were forced do their ministry in secret due to the impending execution imposed upon clerics.
-Despite this fearful situation, the young Vianney believed the priests were heroes and he really admired their bravery.
-Despite the pressing circumstances of his time, John continued attending catechism classes, received First Communion and was confirmed in secret.
+When the anti-clerical French Revolution broke out in 1790, priests were forced to do their ministry in secret due to the impending execution imposed upon them.
+Despite this fearful situation, the young Vianney believed the priests were heroes, and he really admired their bravery.
+Despite the pressing circumstances of his time, John continued attending catechism classes, received First Communion, and was confirmed in secret.

 In 1806, a school for ecclesiastical students was opened.
-At the age of 20, John began his formal seminary school (actually, at his age, he was very late to enter the seminary because of his family’s financial status).
-However, ecclesiastical studies in preparation for ordination was never easy for John.
-Though his teachers never seem to have doubted his priestly calling, he was of average intelligence.
-His knowledge was limited to a little arithmetic, geography and history.
-But the most difficult for John was the study of Latin which, during that time, was extremely important.
+At the age of 20, John began his formal seminary schooling (actually, at his age, he was very late to enter the seminary because of his family’s financial status).
+However, ecclesiastical studies in preparation for ordination were never easy for John.
+Though his teachers never seemed to doubt his priestly calling, he was of average intelligence.
+His knowledge was limited to a little arithmetic, geography, and history.
+But the most difficult for John was the study of Latin, which, during that time, was extremely important.

-The newly-ordained Vianney was appointed as assistant to Abbe Balley, the parish priest of Ecully.
-Three years after, Balley passed away.
+The newly-ordained Vianney was appointed assistant to Abbe Balley, the parish priest of Ecully.
+Three years later, Balley passed away.
 In 1818, Fr.
 Vianney was assigned as pastor to the small parish of Ars, a village not far from Lyon.
-The people of Ars were hostile, ignorant of the faith and lived wayward lives.
-However, the beloved Curé of Ars won their hearts through constant prayer, preaching and penance.
+The people of Ars were hostile, ignorant of the faith, and lived wayward lives.
+However, the beloved Curé of Ars won their hearts through constant prayer, preaching, and penance.

 The Holy Man of Ars

-But the most remarkable among his work was his ardent dedication as a confessor.
+But the most remarkable of his works was his ardent dedication as a confessor.
 Fr.
 Vianney had no gift of intense learning, but he did have the gift of understanding people’s hearts and minds.
-His reputation as a confessor grew rapidly, and pilgrims traveled from all over France to come to him in the Sacrament of Reconciliation (it was believed that he heard 20,000 confessions a year, which later on increased to 75,000).
+His reputation as a confessor grew rapidly, and pilgrims traveled from all over France to come to him for the Sacrament of Reconciliation (it was believed that he heard 20,000 confessions a year, which later increased to 75,000).
 Fr.
 Vianney, strongly dedicated to the conversion and sanctity of his people, would spend up to 16 hours a day in the confessional.

 Fr.
 Vianney served the small parish of Ars for 41 years.
 On August 4, 1859, at the age of 73, the humble Curé of Ars breathed his last.
 All throughout France, he was known as a holy man.
-He had limited learning, but he was full of love for his people.
-He was canonized May 31, 1925 by Pope Pius XI and was declared patron saint of priests.
+He had limited knowledge, but he was full of love for his people.
+He was canonized on May 31, 1925, by Pope Pius XI and was declared the patron saint of priests.
 His feast day is August 4.

 Five Interesting Facts About St. John Vianney

 1. Because of St. John Vianney’s commitment to the Sacrament of Reconciliation, the devil hated him so much.
-St. John Vianney was repeatedly attacked by the devil and even burned his bed while the saint was sleeping.
+St. John Vianney was repeatedly attacked by the devil, who even burned his bed while the saint was sleeping.

 2. St. John Vianney is one of the “incorrupt saints”.
 His body, many years after his death, remains intact and did not decompose.

-3. St. John Vianney had a deep devotion and love to St. Philomena, a young Christian martyr.
-He attributed many miracles which happened in his parish to the saint’s intercession.
+3. St. John Vianney had a deep devotion and love for St. Philomena, a young Christian martyr.
+He attributed many miracles that happened in his parish to the saint’s intercession.

 4. St. John Vianney attempted to run away from Ars four times!
 This was because he really wanted to become a monk.
 After his fourth attempt, he finally decided that it was not to be.